KuzinaRuslana/Brain-Games/README.md

 Bored or tired?
 It's time to play!
 Meet the Brain Games — a pack of five vintage terminal games that will definitely boost your brainpower.

 ### Requirements
-Requires PHP version 5.6.0 or greater and Composer.
+Requires Linux command line, PHP version 5.6.0 or greater and Composer.

 ### Installation
 Use Composer to install the Brain Games.
 The following command will install it system-wide: